-- 11. The course will be designed and prepared under the direction of the FIM Championship Promotor. - The organiser must prepare the circuit for the event in due time according to the guidelines and indications given jointly by the FIM Race Director, the Clerk of the Course and the FIM Championship Promotor. - 13.
-The course should be ready by the time set for the circuit control. - Modifications to the course for safety reasons are allowed but must always be made by the organiser under the joint direction of the FIM Race Director, the Clerk of the Course and the FIM Championship Promotor. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+- The course will be designed and prepared under the direction of the FIM Championship Promotor. - The organiser must prepare the circuit for the event in due time according to the guidelines and indications given jointly by the FIM Race Director, the Clerk of the Course and the FIM Championship Promotor. - The course should be ready by the time set for the circuit control.

+Modifications to the course for safety reasons are allowed but must always be made by the organiser under the joint direction of the FIM Race Director, the Clerk of the Course and the FIM Championship Promotor.

-- The organiser must prepare the circuit in due time for the event according to the guidelines and indications given jointly by the FIM Race Director, the Clerk of the Course. - 12.
-The course should be ready by the time set for the circuit control. - Modifications to the course for safety reasons are always allowed but must be made by the organiser under the joint direction of the FIM Race Director and the Clerk of the Course.
+- The organiser must prepare the circuit in due time for the event according to the guidelines and indications given jointly by the FIM Race Director, the Clerk of the Course. - The course should be ready by the time set for the circuit control. - Modifications to the course for safety reasons are always allowed but must be made by the organiser under the joint direction of the FIM Race Director and the Clerk of the Course.

-47.4.2 Course dimensions / Measurements
+4.2 Course dimensions / Measurements